hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Warriors may be equipped with weapons and armour chosen from the Kislevite Warrior equipment list.
+Weapons/Armor: Warriors may be equipped with weapons and armor chosen from the Kislevite Warrior equipment list.

 Cossacks
 30 gold crowns to hire